Freegle/iznik-nuxt3/modtools/README.md

 ## Upgrade notes

-* b-btn to b-button, b-select to b-form-select, date-picker to OurDatePicker, b-input to b-form-input
+* b-btn to b-button, b-select to b-form-select, date-picker to OurDatePicker, b-input to b-form-input, b-textarea to b-form-textarea
 * b-modal <template #default> <template #footer> useModal, etc. Do not use v-if on b-modal add v-if and @hidden <ModLogsModal v-if="showLogsModal" @hidden="showLogsModal = false" />
   and if needed, in modal add show() { this.modal.show() }